balavigneshsureshkumar/CommuniMap/README.md

 University group project that adds pet avatars and CO₂ tracking to CommuniMap to make active travel more engaging.

+## Deployed Site

+The website is deployed at https://balavigneshsureshkumar.github.io/CommuniMap/

 ## Files

 - `index.html` - Main website